dkallen78/Mathemagicus-Version-2.0/README.md

 I also put in the triangle/fireball spell and some flashing animations for that.
 I had to modify my checkAnswers() function to accept an additional argument that determines how much damage an attack does.

+## 11/19/17

+## Update

+I updated the hint functionality to cover subtraction problems.
+Since I did that, I could also improve the hints for the algebra/missing term problems.

 ### Up next: more spells, determining boss rewards, and unlocking other dungeons